SebastianG77/big-json-diff/README.md

                                                                                           // +12345678901234567890
 ```

 **Note:** Since this module internally works with bignumber.js objects, it cannot be guaranteed for big numbers that they will be represented in the same way as transferred to big-diff-string.
 This means, big-diff-string can represent numbers written in scientific notation as decimal numbers and vice versa.
-However, the representation does not have any effect on the actual meaning of the result, such that big-json-diff should always be able to return each diff.
+However, the representation does not have any effect on the actual meaning of the result, such that big-json-diff should always be able to return all diffs.

 Of course, it is also possible to add the option { bigNumberSupport: true } to the function diff().
 Also in this case bigNumber.js objects will be recognized as such, which is illustrated in the second example: